leonkoech/leonkoech/README.md

 Your kind calls me Leon Koech.

 I only added this readme because I'm seeing everyone here created theirs.
 Also, because I think it looks cool.
-I'll update it later with more important things.
+I'll update it later with more important things, Such as the meaning of life.

 ### It was nice of you to stop by 👽